hasolanor/CFD-porousmedia/README.md

 <br>

-#### Scalar Transport
+#### Species Transport

 The chemical specie transport problem is solved using the scalarTransportFoam solver.
-Particularly, the adaptation developed by the the ***Multiscale Modelling and Heterogeneous Media group*** of the University of Nottingham is used because it includes a proper boundary condition represention for the retention dynamics onto solid surfaces based on Langmuir kinetic and others (**Bueno et. al. 2020**). **Bueno et. al. 2020** shows a more detailed information respect to the implementation of this computational model.
+Particularly, the adaptation developed by the the ***Multiscale Modelling and Heterogeneous Media group*** of the University of Nottingham is used because it includes a proper boundary condition represention for the retention dynamics onto solid surfaces based on Langmuir kinetic and others (**Bueno et. al. 2020**). **Bueno et. al. 2020** show a more detailed information respect to the implementation of this computational model.

 The numerical solution schemes for this problem are presented below in Table 4.

 <table>
   <caption style="text-align:right">Table 4.
-Numerical solution features for the scalar transport problem.</caption>
+Numerical solution features for the species transport problem.</caption>
   <tr>
     <th>Feature</th>
     <th>Scheme</th>